 Table Stakes: March

-The 6 best restaurants that opened in Chicago this month
+The 6 best restaurants that opened their doors this month

 To keep tabs on every Chicago restaurant and bar opening is folly.
 But to keep tabs on the most worthy?
 Yeoman’s work, and we’re proud to do it.
 Thus we present Table Stakes, a monthly rundown of the five (or so) must-know spots that have swung wide their doors in the past thirty (or so).
 Bon appétit.

 You’re here because: You’re a fan of Dave Park and Jenifer Tran’s cooking, aka the duo behind Hanbun, a well-known suburban Korean food stall that closed last year.

 You’re dining on: Modern Korean dishes.
 You choose between an a la carte or seven-course tasting menu.
 Standouts include salmon tartare with yuzu gastrique, braised short rib with confit turnips and rice cake with pickled mustard and quail egg, and each dish is artfully plated to reflect a unique representation of Korean cuisine.